Asynchronous Approximation of a Single Component of the Solution to a Linear System: Acknowledgment

-\ACKNOWLEDGMENT{This work is supported in parts by ARO under MURI award W911NF-11-1-0036, by AFOSR under MURI award FA9550-09-1-0538, by ONR under the Basic Research Challenge No. N000141210997, and by NSF under grant CNS-1161964 and a Graduate Fellowship.}
+This work is supported in parts by ARO under MURI award W911NF-11-1-00365, by AFOSR under MURI award FA9550-09-1-0538, by ONR under the Basic Research Challenge No. N000141210997, by DARPA under grant W911NF-16-1-055, and by NSF under grants CNS-1161964, CMMI-1462158, CMMI-1634259 and a Graduate Fellowship.